Assessing MDR in Alberta

 Information for Albertans

-All of Alberta’s community clinics are required to meet strict infection prevention and control standards.
+All medical clinics in Alberta must meet strict infection prevention and control requirements.
 CPSA routinely assesses clinics for medical device reprocessing.
-If you see a CPSA certificate in your community medical clinic, it means they’ve been assessed under our MDR standards.
+If you see a CPSA certificate in your community medical clinic, it means they’ve been assessed under our MDR requirments.

-If you have a question or concern about how your clinic meets our MDR or IPAC standards, reach out to us using the contact form below.
+If you have a question or concern about how your clinic meets our MDR or IPAC requirements, reach out to us using the contact form below.

 Questions or feedback?
 We'd love to hear from you.